neophron88/PinView/README.md

 />
 ```

+### PinTransitionBehavior
-If you want to change the visual of an item depending on item state(Active,InActiveFilled,InActiveEmpty), specify `pinTransitionBehaviorApplyToViewWithId`.
+If you want to change the visual of an item depending on item state(Active, InActiveFilled,InActiveEmpty), specify `pinTransitionBehaviorApplyToViewWithId`.

+Specify the colors:
+`pinTransitionBehaviorColorActive`,

+`pinTransitionBehaviorColorEmptyInactive`,

-Specify the colors  `pinTransitionBehaviorColorActive`, `pinTransitionBehaviorColorEmptyInactive`, `pinTransitionBehaviorColorFilledInactive` ( by default has pinTransitionBehaviorColorActive color).
+`pinTransitionBehaviorColorFilledInactive` ( by default has pinTransitionBehaviorColorActive color).

+Specify the Drawable shape:
-`pinTransitionBehaviorDrawableShape` attribute , valid values - rectangle or oval.
+`pinTransitionBehaviorDrawableShape` -  valid values `rectangle`, `oval`.

+Specify the Drawable shape attr(solid/stroke) whose color will be changed:
-`pinTransitionBehaviorDrawableShapeColorTransitionAttr` - This xml attribute specifies the color of which drawable attribute to change when the state changes, valid values - solid, stroke, none
+`pinTransitionBehaviorDrawableShapeColorTransitionAttr` - This xml attribute specifies the color of which drawable attribute to change when the state changes, valid values - `solid`, `stroke`, `none`

 ``` xml
 <com.pulchukur.pinview.PinView